NVIDIA/cuda-samples/Samples/0_Introduction/simpleZeroCopy/README.md

 ## Prerequisites

-Download and install the [CUDA Toolkit 12.5](https://developer.nvidia.com/cuda-downloads) for your corresponding platform.
+Download and install the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) for your corresponding platform.

 ## References (for more details)